johannesholmberg/archive.holmberg.io/notebook/_posts/2012-03-26-adapting-to-new-things.md

   - /article/adapting-to-new-things/
 ---

-<p class="intro" markdown="1">**Adapt** to the new and leave things behind is hard.
+Adapt to the new and leave things behind is hard.
 We tend to stick to what we know, because it feels safe and comfortable.
-We want things to be as they always have been.</p>
+We want things to be as they always have been.

 But I think instead what this does is to keep us from evolving.
 I have experimented a lot lately.
 Experimenting how to try to adapt to new things the best way possible.